 Drive Badlands Loop Road, the main road that runs through the park.
 Along the way, stop at the scenic overlooks, get out and go on a short hike (the Notch Trail is tons of fun!).
 Plan on spending sunrise and/or sunset here…there is nothing like seeing the warm glow of the Badlands with the sun low on the horizon.

-Learn how to plan your trip to Badlands National Park in our post 15 Amazing Things to Do in Badlands National Park.
+Learn how to plan your trip to Badlands National Park in our Guide to Badlands National Park.

 6. Minuteman Missile National Historic Site